jwurzer/bantam-rust/README.md

 [rust]: https://github.com/jwurzer/bantam-rust

 This Rust version is similar in structure and design to the original Java version.
-The error handling is done with the `panic!` macro.
-If a parsing error happened then an error message is printed and the program is stopped.
-For recoverable error handing checkout the branch `with-error-handling` instead of this `master` branch.
+The error handling is done with the type `Result<T, E>`.
+If an error happend then the variant `Err` with the type `ParseError` is used. `ParseError` includes the error message.
+For unrecoverable error handing with `panic!` checkout the branch `master` instead of this `with-error-handling` branch.

 ## Implementations & Ports